geraldvillorente/terminus-si-plugin/README.md

 ```
 mkdir -p ~/.terminus/plugins
-composer create-project -d ~/.terminus/plugins pantheon-systems/terminus-pegtest-plugin:~1
+composer create-project -d ~/.terminus/plugins pantheon-systems/terminus-SItest-plugin:~1
 ```

 ## Help

-Run `terminus list peg` for a complete list of available commands.
+Run `terminus list si` for a complete list of available commands.
 Use `terminus help <command>` to get help on any individual command.